sarahrobertsco/prompt_engineering/Getting-Started/What-is-Prompt-Engineering.md

 3. **Creativity**: Sometimes the most effective prompts are not straightforward but involve thinking outside the box to elicit the best response.

 4. **Iterative Approach**: Prompt engineering often involves an iterative process of refinement, requiring testing and tweaking to perfect the prompts.

+6. **Few-shot learning** is arguably the most effective [in-context learning method](/Advanced-Strategies/Complex Prompt-Construction/Techniques.md).
+With the prompting approach, through a few demonstrations, foundation models quickly adapt to a specific domain and learn to follow the task format.

-5. **Ethics**: Ethical considerations are at the forefront of prompt engineering, as the way we interact with AI can have larger implications for society.
+7. **Ethics**: Ethical considerations are at the forefront of prompt engineering, as the way we interact with AI can have larger implications for society.

 ## Applications of Prompt Engineering